Modeso/ModesoWheel/README.md

 ```swift
 func wheelTapped(_ view: ModesoWheel)
 ```
-This method called when tap on the wheel did become active.
+This method called when tap on the wheel and it did become active.

 ```swift
 func wheelDidSelectValue(_ view: ModesoWheel)